IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Copy the fabric folder that you just cloned and past it in
 $GOPATH/src/github.com/chaincode/fabric-boilerplate/vendor/github.com/hyperledger

-Copy the chaincode.go file from the /chaincode/fabric-boilerplate folder inside the project to the fabric-boilerplate folder inside your $GOPATH
+Copy the chaincode.go file from the chaincode/fabric-boilerplate folder inside your project to the $GOPATH/src/github.com/chaincode/fabric-boilerplate/ folder

 # Running the application automatically
 From your WORKSPACE/fabric-boilerplate folder: